 Let all guests who arrive be received like Christ, for He is going to say, ‘I came as a guest, and you received Me’ (Matthew 25:35).”
 Saint Benedict’s Rule for Monasteries, Chapter 53

 Welcome to Holy Cross Abbey’s Retreat House.
 This ministry is a way to share a taste of our monastic life with you by sharing our silence and solitude, the natural beauty of this setting and the monastic liturgy throughout the day.
-The monks think of the Retreat House as our guest house; unfortunately that term has specific connotations in our world and this is not just a place for an overnight stay.
+The monks think of the Retreat House as our guest house, but this is not just a place for an overnight stay.
 Rather our Retreat House is specifically for those who need time to reflect on their lives, pray or refresh themselves spiritually.
 Staying with us in the Retreat House is a commitment to maintaining the silence contemplative environment of the place for all the guests.

 The Current Guest Master is Fr.
 James Orthmann and the Retreat House is managed by Carol Hensley.